 Pet waste contains harmful bacteria and organisms that can spread disease.
 Pick up after your pet; seal it in a bag, and dispose of it in trashcans.
 DO NOT HOSE WASTE INTO STORM DRAINS!
 Help keep your neighborhood and your pet healthy and clean.

 Yard and grass clippings can reach our local waterways by washing into storm drains.
 Keep green waste out of the storm drains.
 A better use for the green waste is grass cycling, and composting.
-For information on free Composting Workshops call 570-1745.
-To purchase a compost bin please call the refuse/recycling hotline at 562-570-2876.
+To purchase a compost bin or for information on free Composting Workshops, call (562)570-2876.